htcfreek/SimpleLapsGui/CONTRIBUTING.md

 ### Contributing PRs

-> **Note**
-> <br />If you want to contribute any PRs containing code changes, documentation changes or anything else please make sure that your contribution is in compliance with the [legal requirements](#warning-legal-notice)!!
+> **Note:** If you want to contribute any PRs containing code changes, documentation changes or anything else please make sure that your contribution is in compliance with the [legal requirements](#warning-legal-notice)!!

 Before starting the work on something please inform the repository owner in the corresponding issue and discuss implementation there.